 Tradition has it that Numa Pompilius also instituted the cult of Vesta although Virgil suggests this relates to building an appropriate temple dedicated to the cult.
 It is said that within the temple, the Vestal Virgins guarded a number of important relics amongst which was the famous “Palladium”.
 This was an ancient image of the goddess Minerva which according to myth had been brought from Troy by Romulus’ ancestor Aeneas, several hundred years before the founding of Rome.

 Similar tradition tells us that Romulus and Remus’ own mother, Rhea Silvia, had been forced to virginity and celibacy as a priestess of Vesta.
-The myth also tells us that the twins were born of her relationship with Mars, god of war.
+The myth also tells us that the twins were born of their relationship with Mars, the god of war.

 Vesta was the goddess of the hearth and life whose symbol was the fire of the hearth.
 The writer Ovid tells us that Vesta was synonymous with “Fire” although in other passages he relates her to “Earth”.
 Virgil reconciles the two attributes by observing that Fire, the natural heat through which all things are produced is enclosed in the Earth.